Reinforcement Learning in Practice: Opportunities and Challenges: Introduction

 It is desirable to have RL systems that work in the real world with real benefits.
 However, there are many theoretical, algorithmic, and practical challenges before RL is widely applied: generalization, sample efficiency, exploration vs. exploitation dilemma, credit assignment, safety, explainability, and technical debts, just name a few.

-To share knowledge and lessons, as well as to identify key research challenges, for the topic of RL for real life, we organized workshops in ICML 2019 and ICML 2021, as well as a virtual workshop in 2020.
-We brought together researchers and practitioners from industry and academia interested in addressing practical and/or theoretical issues that arise when applying RL to real-life scenarios.
-Researchers presented some of their latest results, shared first-hand lessons and experience from real-life deployments, and identified key research problems and open challenges.
-We also guest-edited a special issue and an ongoing second special issue for the Machine Learning journal.
+To share knowledge and lessons and to identify key research challenges, for the topic of RL for real life, we organized workshops in ICML 2019 and ICML 2021, as well as a virtual workshop in 2020.
+We brought together researchers and practitioners from industry and academia interested in addressing practical and/or theoretical issues that arise when applying RL to real life scenarios.
+Researchers presented some of their latest results, shared first-hand lessons and experience from real life deployments, and identified key research problems and open challenges.
+We also guest-edited a special issue for the Machine Learning journal.
 More information can be found on the website: \url{https://sites.google.com/view/RL4RealLife}.

-This article is a gentle discussion about the field of reinforcement learning for real life, about opportunities and challenges, with perspectives and without technical details, touching a broad range of topics.
-The article is based on both historical and recent research papers, surveys, tutorials, talks, blogs, and books.
+This article is a gentle discussion about the field of reinforcement learning for real life, about opportunities and challenges, touching a broad range of topics, with perspectives and without technical details.
+The article is based on both historical and recent research papers, surveys, tutorials, talks, blogs, books, (panel) discussions, and workshops/conferences.
 Various groups of readers, like researchers, engineers, students, managers, investors, officers, and people wanting to know more about the field, may find the article interesting.
-See \cite{Li2017DeepRL} for more discussions and reference (last updated in October 2018).
+This article is not a comprehensive overview.
+As a result, it definitely misses citing many important and excellent papers.
+There will inevitably be shortcomings and even errors, when writing an article covering so many topics.
+Comments and criticisms are always welcome.